 Section 1.
 Regular Meetings

 The Board shall hold at a minimum of 6 regular meetings per year pursuant to section 24-21-630(2)(i), C.R.S.
+All meetings shall be subject to the open meetings provisions of section 24-6-402, C.R.S.

 Section 2.
 Call and notice

+(a) Meetings shall be held on the call of the Chair.

+(b) Full and timely public notice, including specific agenda information where possible, shall be posted before each regular meeting by Department of State staff.
+In accordance with § 24-6-402(2)(c) C.R.S., the notice must be posted no less than 24 hours before the meeting on the CCGB page of the Secretary of State’s website.
+Notice of any regular meeting conducted electronically or telephonically must include the virtual location and call-in telephone numbers, if applicable.

-Meetings shall be held on the call of the Chair.
-All meetings shall be subject to the open meetings provisions of section 24-6-402, C.R.S.
-Notice of regular, special, and committee meetings and written materials, if any, shall be posted to the CCGB website no later than seventy-two hours before the meeting in accordance with section 24-21-630(2)(i), C.R.S.
+(c) With the exception of emergency meetings as noted in Section V(3), notice of regular, special, and committee meetings and written materials, if any, shall be provided directly to all Board members no later than seventy-two hours before the meeting in accordance with section 24-21-630(2)(i), C.R.S.

 Section 3.
-Special, Emergency, and Committee Meetings
+Special and Emergency Meetings

 Special meetings may be called by the Chair, any three board members, or the licensing authority pursuant to section 24-21-630(2)(i), C.R.S.

 Emergency meetings may be called when the majority of the board certifies that exigencies of time require that the Board meet without delay pursuant to section 24-21-630(2)(i), C.R.S.

+In the event of an emergency meeting, the requirements of public notice and seventy-two hours’ actual advance written notice to members may be dispensed with, and board members as well as the public must receive such notice as is reasonable under the circumstances.

 Section 4.
 Quorum